elmiko/elmiko.github.io/_posts/2025-11-17-kubecon-na-2025-retrospective.markdown

 communities, and then provided techniques for engaging with those people.
 I left with a full page of notes from this session.

 The last session I attended on Tuesday was [Beyond the Code: How the Kubernetes Steering Committee Tackles the Hard, Non-Technical Problems][beyond] hosted by Antonio Ojea, Benjamin Elder, and Maciej Szulik.
-I have been curious about the steering committee and how they work and this session delivered exactly what I desired.
+I have been curious about the steering committee and how they work; this session delivered exactly what I desired.
 I learned a great deal about how the committee is structured in relation to the SIGs and WGs, and also how they operate.
 It was nice to hear stories from the current committee members about how they ran for election and what the experience has been like for them.
 Also, very cool to hear how the kubernetes community keeps itself healthy and on-track.